 Forget the leading edge.
-When it comes to investing, predictable companies will produce better returns, says David Winters, CEO of Wintergreen Advisors in Milwaukee, WI, and manager of the Renaissance Global Markets Fund.
+When it comes to investing, predictable companies will produce better returns, says David Winters, CEO of Wintergreen Advisors in Milwaukee, WI.

 In particular, he favours companies that cater to basic, everyday needs.
 He finds these businesses offer the most value and stability, and that they’re less subject to volatility in the markets.